meezwhite/p5.grain/README.md

 #### Method 1: Using `fxrand` for randomness (recommended)

 In most cases, you will use `fxrand` as the *single* source of randomness for your generative project.
-In this case, you simply have to configure p5.grain to also use `fxrand` as the underlying source of randomness.
+In this case, you simply have to configure p5.grain to also use `fxrand` as the underlying source of randomness:

 ```js
 function setup() {